 The more my fear rose, the more it paid attention to me.

 Pandora said, “We must remain fearless.
-We must keep moving forward.
-It is Dread’s guard.”
+Keep moving forward.
+It’s Dread’s guard.”

 As we continued, the creature stalked us slowly, escorting us deeper into the caverns.
 An occasional sound would result in a jump scare, to which the creature reacted by hastening its approach towards us.
 Its approach escalated the closer it got.

 Pandora nervously grabbed the Zaza and ate some, then shoved it in my face.
-I chewed the sweet bitter petals and the creature’s pursuit declined.
+I chewed the bittersweet petals and the creature’s pursuit declined.
 As the drug calmed us, the creature followed suit.

 I nodded.

 The walls were decorated with carvings of alien beasts.
 In the distance, a massive monster made of clay held its mouth open, as if frozen in time.
 The creature had no eyes.
-Spikes jetted out from its back.
+Tubular spikes jetted out from its back.

 Anxiously, I asked, “Pandora, do you really think it’s safe to continue?
-Do you see that thing?”
+You see that thing?”

-I turned around and she was frozen in mid-step.
+I turned around to see her frozen in mid-step.

 A mysterious voice said, “I see you came armed.
 You have come to kill me then?”